rustgd/cgmath/README.md

 # Lmath-rs

-A linear algebra library for Rust, targeted at computer graphics.
+A mathematics library for computer graphics.

 ## Examples